openedx/credentials/docs/decisions/0005-program-id-in-usercreditpathway.rst

 We will remove any checks preventing learners from re-requesting credit.
 We will no longer check for existing ``UserCreditPathway`` records when determining what options to show in the UI.

-We will remove the code that was intended to resubmit credit requests but is now broken.
+We will remove the code that resubmits credit requests upon program completion.

 Consequences
 ************